adlnet/xAPI-Spec/xAPI.md

 ```
 If the original document exists, and the original document or the document being posted
 do not have a Content-Type:
-of "application/json", or if either document can not be parsed as JSON Objects, the LRS MUST
+of "application/json", or if either document cannot be parsed as JSON Objects, the LRS MUST
-respond with HTTP status code 400 "Bad Request", and MUST NOT update the target document
+respond with HTTP status code ```400 Bad Request```, and MUST NOT update the target document
 as a result of the request.

 If the original document does not exist, the LRS MUST treat the request the same as it